-1.)
-Northeast Cutoff 7 (*NOTE; one long pitch, mostly 5.5, take a 60 M rope) Jam up a wide crack until it’s intersected by a right ascending crack about 15 feet above.
+1) Northeast Cutoff 7 (*NOTE; one long pitch, mostly 5.5, take a 60 M rope) P1 Jam up a wide crack until it’s intersected by a right ascending crack about 15 feet above.
 This is Croissant, #3.
 Continue up and right about 20 – 25 feet, leave Croissant behind and climb up a crystal embedded face to the upper right ascending crack (see first photo: Stef Dutton on a cruise).
 Follow this crack until it peters out, passing a large corbel slightly below the crack about half way.
-Set some pro near the end, traverse the blank area and continue up Bad Saturday for about 10 more feet traverse right into the MIDWAY fixed anchors/belay station.
-Alternate second pitches: P2 of Bad Saturday, P2 of Kitchen’s Delight (*Photo 2), P2 of Exit Ramp.
+Set some pro near the end, traverse the blank area and continue up Bad Saturday for about 10 more feet traverse right into the MIDWAY fixed anchors/belay station. *.Alternates for the second pitch: P2 of Bad Saturday, P2 of Kitchen’s Delight (*Photo 2), P2 of Exit Ramp.
 (FA, Roger Howe and George Day, ’69)

 2.)
 Kitchen’s Delight 7+ P1: About 20 feet right of #1, ascend a wide right leaning fissure that ends at Bad Saturday.
 Continue up Bad Saturday and traverse right into the MIDWAY fixed anchors/belay station.
 P2: Go directly right, traversing across a 10′ windy gap to a quality hand crack and enjoy the lofty ascent to the top (see second photo).
 The crack has teeth, so tape is advised.
 It also widens near the top, so a couple extra #3 and 3.5 Camalots might be advisable.
 Belay on gear at 1.) the top of the crack, or 2.) get better gear at the back of a large scooped out depression.
 The shot is Stef Dutton enjoying the quality jams of pitch 2.